alex-entrainment/DIY_AV-Entrainment/README_Audio.md

 ### Track Assembly

-The `generate_wav` function orchestrates the process:
+The `generate_audio` function orchestrates the process:

   1. Iterates through each step defined in the sequence.
   2. For each step, iterates through all defined voices.